aspirin and codeine phosphate hemihydrate

 Do not take ASPALGIN if you have an allergy to:

-any medicine containing aspirin or codeine phosphate hemihydrate
+any medicine containing codeine phosphate hemihydrate

 any of the ingredients listed at the end of this leaflet